Mountain biking tours in Cape Town

 Half day tours options from Cape Town:

-10km to 25km through the Constantia Greenbelt for fairly flat beginner mountain biking with an option of ending at the Constantia Uitsig bike park (great for kids) or winetasting at the various vineyards
+10km to 25km through the Constantia Greenbelt for fairly flat beginner mountain biking with an option of ending at the Constantia Uitsig bike park (great for kids) or winetasting at the various vineyards.
+For fit riders we can add on an extra 12km of technical single track riding in a loop above Kirstenbosch and Cecilia Forest.

 4. Durbanville Hills Trails